PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

 12. ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1763891417234/24d09b19-0c51-4266-a786-2670f6e89fbd.png align="center")

     How does CA’s process work?, Certificate Authorities will have their own public and private keys.
-They use a private key to sign a certificate and send public keys to browser for validation, this process is for public apps that we are using day to day life.
+They use a private key to sign a certificate and send public keys to browser for validation.
+This process is for public apps that we are using day to day life.

-13. Application in our organization and private, in this case, we host private CA’s (most of the companies office private services). install public key on employee browsers to access app securely.
+13. Application in our organization and private, in this case, we host private CA’s (most of the companies’ offer private services). install public key on employee browsers to access the app securely.

-14. How server validate client? (client=browser), The server can request a cert from client, so the client must generate cert and send it to CA and server for validation.
-This process is TLS certificate implemented under the hood, if you notice when we access any app from browser we won’t be generating any certs.
+14. How server validate the client? (client=browser), The server can request a cert from client, so the client must generate cert and send it to CA and the server for validation.
+This process is a TLS certificate implemented under the hood, if you notice, when we access any app from browser, we won’t be generating any certs.

 Note: Public and private keys are paired; we can only use one for encryption and other for decryption.